LaurieLBaker/COA-Data-Analysis/content/home/syllabus.md

 * 3-5 hours on homework and labs each week.

 - **Homework:** is assigned on Friday and due the following Friday at 23.59pm EST. Each homework will be introduced on Friday morning and you are encouraged to work on your homework and lab in Friday's workshop class session.
-- **Labs:** Labs will be started in class on Wednesday and are due the following Wednesday at 23.59pm EST. Labs may also be brought to the Friday workshop session and you are encouraged to bring work to the help sessions through the week.
+- **Labs:** Labs will be started in class on Friday and are due the following Friday at 23.59pm EST.
 - **Reflections:** There will be a number of reflections throughout the course.
 These will either be open-ended or there will be a prompt to follow.

 ### Help sessions